Psicoses/ChatFilterUpdater/README.md

 1. Install and configure the plugin as described in the Installation and Configuration sections.
 2. The plugin will automatically update the regex list of the Chat Filter plugin from the specified URL after client or plugin restart.

+## Troubleshooting

+  ### The default chat filter blocks everything
+  At this time you have to disable stripping accents in RuneLite's Chat Filter Plugins.
+  Runelite's Chat Filter Plugin strips the regex from both chat and it's regex.
+Causing the blocked accented vowels to block all vowels.
+  Blocking accented characters is extremely powerful for catching bot text, as it's used almost exclusively by them.
+Of course, there's the downside of possibly blocking other languages.
+So this is subject to change.

 ## Contributing

 If you have any suggestions or issues, please open an issue on the GitHub repository.